On The Issues

 5. More federal funding for health coverage - Oppose

-We cannot afford to fund an already over paid Health Care Industry.
-The rising cost of Health Care has cost Americans their lifesavings!!
+We cannot afford to fund an already over paid health-care industry.
+The rising cost of Health Care has cost Americans their life savings!
 We need caps on the cost of many health care services.
 This is one way we will begin to handle the health care crisis.
 Even with caps, providers can compete in the free market.
-The other way is a bypass solution that we call the MMU System.
-The Mobile Medical Unit System will roam all around cities throughout America on a daily basis.
-It will cost $2 Billion to build 200 Units and deploy them for a year.
-Existing funding can be found in the current VA Spending Bill.
+The other way is a bypass solution that we call Mobile Medical Units.
+The MMU will roam all around cities throughout America on a daily basis.
+It will cost $2 billion to build 200 units and deploy them for a year.
+Existing funding can be found in the current VA spending bill.

 6. Privatize Social Security – Oppose

 I would support a modified approach to Social Security reform.
 I recommend we limit entitlements to only people who do not currently have a Pension or Retirement fund.
 We should also limit fund outlays to U.S. Citizens only.
 I agree with the concept of taking a portion of the general fund and investing in the market, but mostly in secured equities.
 No individual should bear any responsibility for those funds.
 Additionally, I support ending the cap on payroll taxes and raising the age of retirement to 70, phased in over 10 years.
 These adjustments will save the Social Security Trust Fund.